...

 • Some jurisdictions exempt certain structures

-• Green building features might allow higher coverage
+• Green building features might allow higher coverage, which can enhance the visual appeal of the property and its location.

 3. Use Permeable Surfaces